Tankless Hot Water Heater Installation in San Diego County and Surrounding Areas

 Tank Water Heaters vs Tankless Water Heaters

-Larger storage tank hot water heaters are the most popular, requiring little maintenance and are less expensive than tankless water heaters.
-On the downside, they do use more energy.
+Want endless hot water?
+A tankless water heater may be the choice.
+With a larger storage tank, hot water heaters are the most popular, requiring little maintenance, and are less expensive than tankless water heaters.
+On the downside, tank water heaters do use more energy.
 If you don’t use the stored hot water, it cools down and must continually be reheated which uses gas or electricity.
 Standard residential tank water heaters can range in size and capacity from 40 to 100 gallons.
-You’ll want to consider the first hour rating, as that’s how much hot water you get from your water heater in its first hour of operation.
-Your tank’s first hour rating or FHR is listed on the tank and should be very close to how much water your family uses at its peak time, perhaps in the morning.
+You’ll want to consider the first-hour rating, as that’s how much hot water you get from your water heater in its first hour of operation.
+Your tank’s first-hour rating or FHR is listed on the tank and should be very close to how much water your family uses at its peak time, perhaps in the morning.